bc-peng/set-up-SSL-in-nodejs/README.md

-## This project is an to Set-up SSL in NodeJS and Express using OpenSSL.

 *Before starting with the project, please do the following steps:*

-1. First clone the repository, then run the following command inside the directory certsFiles.

-2. Using OpenSSL, we will generate our key and crt.
-So, here’s how you could do this:
+## 1. Create a pair of self-signed certificate and key

+Enter `certsFiles` folder and run:

-  `sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./selfsigned.key -out selfsigned.crt
+`sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./selfsigned.key -out selfsigned.crt`
-  `

-3. After you run the above command, enter the following information:
+After you run the above command, answer the following questions:

   ```
   Country Name (2 letter code) [AU]: US
   Email Address []: Your email
   etc
   ```

-Answer all questions.
-If all went well, you should see two new files in your certsFiles directory, i.e. selfsigned.key and selfsigned.crt.
+If all went well, you should see two new files in the certsFiles directory, i.e. selfsigned.key and selfsigned.crt.

-4. Now start server by running:

-  npm start

-Open your favourite browser and visit https://localhost:3000 and you should see Hello World.
+## 2. Install dependencies

+`npm install`

+## 3. Start your local server

+`npm start`

+Visit https://localhost:5000 and you should see `Hello World`.
+You might edit `index.js` to change the port number.

 You may see some SSL warning.
-That’s because your certificate isn’t issued by any verified organization.
+That’s because the certificate isn’t issued by any verified organization.
 What you want to do is, add the crt as an exception to your browser.

-More information How To Create a Self-Signed SSL Certificate for Apache in Ubuntu 16.04 - Visit https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-apache-in-ubuntu-16-04

-Good Day!!
+## 4. Update loader.js

+`public` is the pre-defined root directory from which to serve static assets.
+The URL of this repo's `loader.js` is `https://localhost:5000/v1/loader.js`.